Frequently asked questions

 9. Medical Coding:

-This section will focus on the building blocks of the language of medical coding; diagnosis codes (ICD-9-CM and ICD-10-CM: International Classification of Diseases), procedure codes (Current Procedural Terminology), and the national HCPCS:
+This section will focus on the building blocks of the language of medical coding; diagnosis codes (ICD-10-CM: International Classification of Diseases), procedure codes (Current Procedural Terminology), and the national HCPCS: